-The field of Applied Linguistics and Discourse Studies is Carleton’s unique approach to the study of language, combining several research areas that have previously had separate academic traditions.
-Carleton’s program in ALDS is unique in allowing students to combine these areas into a single program.
+The interdisciplinary combination of Applied Linguistics and Discourse Studies is Carleton’s unique approach to the study of language, bringing together several research areas that have previously had separate academic traditions.

 - Applied Linguistics: in contrast to formal Linguistics with its focus on the structure of language, Applied Linguistics emphasizes language as a system of communication and a form of social action.
 Its areas of investigation include how languages are assessed, learned and taught.